aimaaan/assignment01/README.md

 - **register.php**: Processes new user registrations, including input validation and inserting new records into the database with `password_hash()` and `htmlspecialchars()`.
 - **session_checks.php**: Ensures that certain pages are accessible only by authenticated users, redirecting unauthenticated requests to the login page.
 - **function.js**: Contains functions for client-side validation of email and password fields.
+- **crud.php**: Retrieves and displays stored student information from the database, presenting it in a dynamic HTML table format, Handles server-side logic for creating, reading, updating, and deleting student records.
+Implements role-based access control to differentiate user capabilities.

 ## File Interactions
 - Users begin at `index.html` or `register.html` to log in or create a new account, respectively.
 - Upon successful authentication, users are directed to `form.html` to enter and submit student details.
 - `addData.php` processes and validates submitted information, storing it securely in the database.
-- `displayData.php` fetches and displays all submitted student details, allowing users to review entered data.
+- `crud.php` fetches and displays all submitted student details, allowing only certain roles able to access entered data.
 - `session_checks.php` is included in all protected pages to manage access based on user authentication status.

 ## Navigating the Application